jaysolanki46/MyTask/README.md

-# MyTask
+# 🖥 MyTask

+## 🎙 Inroduction
-MyTask is a user-friendly time tracker and timesheet web tool that lets Skyzer to track work hours across projects.
+MyTask is a user-friendly time tracker and timesheet web tool that allows Skyzer Technologies to track their work hours across the projects.

-# Features
+## 📑 Features
 - Keep time track on project
 - Report breakdown by project and task
 - Export report as csv
 - Invite team members

+##  👨🏽‍🏫  Demo
+<i>Coming soon...</i>